Sneak Peek From “Witness to the American Century”

 It has been an honor to work with him on this project.
 He built the house and I simply decorated it.
 I cannot wait for everyone to read these stories.
 My hope is that it changes the kids who pass through my classroom, and it inspires the people who love this country, and that it makes all of us remember our definition of what a hero is.

-Here is the first chapter of “Where Do We Get Such Men?”
+Here is the first chapter of “Witness to the American Century”

 A FLASH OF ORANGE LIGHT